ngjance/increase_payment_authorization_rate/README.md

 * There are 232 empty cells under 'issuercountrycode' and they are imputed with 'NA'.
 * 'creationdate' date is split into 'year', 'month', 'date', 'day' and 'hour' for our analysis purpose.
-* It was later discovered that there is only one year, '2017' and one month 'October'.
+* It was later discovered that there is only one year, '2017' and one month 'October'.<br>
 Hence the year and month columns are dropped
 * The dataset is then split into train set and test set to prevent overspill
 * All the analysis are done on the train set